 Sure, you should keep in mind that the mere notion of sophistication varies.
 Let’s take colors as an example.
 Red conveys passion, yellow stands for happiness, while blue is the color of trustworthiness.
 Each color evokes a particular emotion in an observer.
 The same goes for your typefaces.
 Choosing the right brand name is just half the job done.
 The other half is presenting it using the right font.
 While serif typefaces are traditional, sans-serif fonts are modern and are easier to read on smaller screens.
 Handwritten fonts add a sense of sophistication and elegance, but keep them legible.

 Another great element of visual branding is, of course, consistency.
 Once you define your brand elements, you need to use them consistently across all digital channels.
 No matter if a prospective customer encounters your brand on social networks, your website, or email campaigns, you want them to memorize and recognize it instantly.
 Let’s take the example of Four Dots, a renowned digital marketing agency from New York.
-Their main brand color is orange and, as such, it is prominent on their website, Instagram page, blog, as well as printed materials.
+Their main brand color is orange and, as such, it is prominent on their website design, Instagram page, blog, as well as printed materials.
 They hire Infostarters to create print and epublishing content for their website.
 If you look at one of their latest projects, a printed brochure, you will notice that it includes all brand elements that already exist on their website.

 2. Don’t Neglect the Power of Social Networks